SciTools/iris/docs/src/further_topics/dask_best_practices/index.rst

 .. _multi-pro_numpy:

-Numpy Threading
+NumPy Threading
 ---------------

-Numpy also interrogates the visible number of CPUs to multi-thread its operations.
+NumPy also interrogates the visible number of CPUs to multi-thread its operations.
-The large number of CPU's available in a computing cluster will thus cause confusion if Numpy attempts its own parallelisation, so this must be prevented.
+The large number of CPUs available in a computing cluster will thus cause confusion if NumPy attempts its own parallelisation, so this must be prevented.
 Refer back to :ref:`numpy_threads` for more detail.